Materials Science and Engineering (Industrial) BEng

 Where an A-Level Science subject is taken, we require a pass in the practical science element, alongside the achievement of the A-Level at the stated grade.

-GCSE: English Language at grade C (4) or above, or an appropriate English language qualification.
-We will accept Level 2 Functional Skills English in lieu of GCSE English.
+GCSE: English Language grade 4 (C) or higher, or an equivalent English language qualification.
+We will accept Level 2 Functional Skills English instead of GCSE English.

 Alternative qualification